pineapple-bois/Biodiversity-in-National-Parks/README.md

 # Biodiversity in National Parks

-This is my second [Codecademy](https://www.codecademy.com/paths/data-analyst/tracks/dsf-portfolio-project/modules/dscp-biodiversity-in-national-parks/kanban_projects/biodiversity-in-national-parks-portfolio-project) portfolio project.
+This is my second [Codecademy](https://www.codecademy.com/pages/data-science-career-specializations) portfolio project.

-It was an open-ended exploratory data analysis project where we would discover any patterns or themes to the types of species that become endangered.
+It was an open-ended exploratory data analysis project where we would discover any patterns to the types of species that become endangered.

 ----